 The purpose of this Article is to establish procedures for implementing State Density Bonus provisions, as set forth in California Government Code Sections 65915-65918, local incentives to increase the production of affordable housing, as well as other programs to facilitate the provision of public benefits to communities in the vicinity of new development in the City consistent with the General Plan and other housing-related City policies.
-Incentives include, but are not limited to, relief from a variety of regulations and/or requirements or the granting of additional allowances beyond what would normally be allowed.
-In addition, it is also the purpose of this Article to provide mechanisms to utilize the Maximum Bonus FAR, Bonus Height, and Bonus Stories as provided by a site's Form District.
+Incentives include, but are not limited to, relief from a variety of regulations and requirements, or the granting of additional allowances beyond what would is normally allowed.
+In addition, it is also the purpose of this Article to provide mechanisms to use the Maximum Bonus FAR, Bonus Height, and Bonus Stories as allowed in the applicable Form District.